 The Risks of Wearing a Bra that Doesn’t Fit

-This is an important finding that should be taken into account because it can have more than one negative impact on your health.
-Pay attention to the following information.
+This is an important finding that you should be taken into account because it can have more than a little negative impact on your health.

 You already know that bras are constructed to support, shape, and protect your breasts through a complex pressure system, which you shouldn’t even notice while wearing them.
 But if you choose the wrong type or size of your body, you might notice redness, soreness, or scratches begin to appear.